One of the Baes

-One of the Baes (International title: My Crown Princess) is a Philippine television drama romance comedy series broadcast by GMA Network.
+One of the Baes (international title: My Crown Princess) is a Philippine television drama romance comedy series broadcast by GMA Network.
 Directed by King Mark Baco and Michael Christian Cardoz, it stars Ken Chan in the title role and Rita Daniela.
-It premiered on September 30, 2019 on the network's Telebabad line up replacing The Better Woman.
+It premiered on September 30, 2019 on the network's Telebabad line up.
 The series concluded on January 31, 2020 with a total of 90 episodes.
-It was replaced by Love of My Life in its timeslot.

 The series is streaming online on YouTube.

 Premise

 Jowalyn Biglangdapa is willing to do anything to become a ship captain including sidelining her love life.
 One day, she will meet Grant Altamirano, whom will find out that Jowalyn is the one he's looking for.